-NEW DELHI, INDIA – Media OutReach – 6 October 2023 – This World Smile Day, global personal and home care brand Colgate-Palmolive (“Colgate”) is taking a stand against Smile Shaming, underscoring the beauty and importance of all smiles through its #FreeYourSmile campaign.
+SYDNEY, AUSTRALIA – Media OutReach – 6 October 2023 – This World Smile Day®, global personal and home care brand Colgate-Palmolive (“Colgate”) is taking a stand against Smile Shaming, underscoring the beauty and importance of all smiles through its #FreeYourSmile campaign.
 This is especially significant given the proven benefits smiles bring to society’s health, mental wellbeing and social bonding.
 The region-wide campaign kickstarts Colgate’s efforts to tackle this complex topic for society and drive real positive change.

 Colgate first commissioned an independent study across Asia-Pacific to gain insights and inform initiatives to propel this movement to eradicate Smile Shame for society to fully gain the benefits of smiling.

-The inaugural study, conducted by research company Pureprofile in August – September 2023, surveyed more than 4,000 individuals aged 16 to 55 years old across eight Asia-Pacific markets namely India, Singapore, Malaysia, Hong Kong, Taiwan, Philippines, Australia and Thailand.
-More than 500 individuals were surveyed in India.
+The inaugural study, conducted by research company Pureprofile in August – September 2023, surveyed more than 4,000 individuals aged 16 to 55 years old across eight Asia-Pacific markets namely Australia, Singapore, Malaysia, Hong Kong, Taiwan, Philippines, Thailand and India.
+More than 500 individuals were surveyed in Australia.

 This World Smile Day®, Colgate is celebrating all smiles by adapting its iconic logo to represent the many different and beautiful smiles that surround us daily.
-Colgate is also collaborating with influencers across the region to further champion this cause.
-This includes Ethan Kuan from Taiwan, and Xixi Lim from Singapore who have personally experienced Smile Shame but are now embracing their own unique smiles.
+Colgate is also collaborating with influencers across the region to further champion this cause including Australia’s fashionista Sam Todd and chef Genio Ng, who have both experienced Smile Shame but are now embracing the smiles that perfectly reflect their unique self.

 Additionally, as part of #FreeYourSmile, Colgate is introducing a Smile Generator AI tool at colgate.com/yourcolgatesmile, encouraging everyone to create their personalised Colgate smile on TikTok and Instagram, and spread the message to celebrate all smiles.

-A significant 70 per cent of Indians believe that brands should have a role to play in tackling the issue of Smile Shame, according to the Colgate Smile Study 2023.
+Approximately three in four Australians (74 per cent) believe that brands should have a role to play in tackling the issue of Smile Shame, according to the Colgate Smile Study 2023.

 Advocating for the Benefits of Smiling

-Indians indicate that they generally feel relaxed, confident and comfortable when they smile freely.
+When able to smile freely, Australians chiefly indicate that they feel more relaxed.
 In fact, scientific research supports the idea that smiling positively impacts mental health, acting as natural anti-depressants and pain relievers.
 Smiling is also good for the heart, aiding in lowering blood pressure and expediting recovery after stressful events.

 A key health benefit of smiling includes strengthening the immune system by increasing white blood cell counts, providing protection against infections.
 Socially, smiling is a powerful tool to foster bonds and building trust by making a lasting positive impression on others.